-When recruiting executives and identifying suitable candidates for appointment or re-election to the Board, the Corporation and Board will consider candidates using objective criteria with due regard to the benefits of diversity and the needs of the Corporation.

-- The Corporation and the Board will seek to extend its recruitment efforts beyond the network of existing Board members or executive management and to include the identification of candidates who are members of the designated groups. - That any search firm engaged to help identify candidates for appointment to the Board or as an executive will be directed to include candidates who are members of the designated groups.
+- When recruiting executives and identifying suitable candidates for appointment or re-election to the Board, the Corporation and Board will consider candidates using objective criteria with due regard to the benefits of diversity and the needs of the Corporation. - The Corporation and the Board will seek to extend its recruitment efforts beyond the network of existing Board members or executive management and to include the identification of candidates who are members of the designated groups. - That any search firm engaged to help identify candidates for appointment to the Board or as an executive will be directed to include candidates who are members of the designated groups.

 The NCGC and Board take into account the representation of identifiable minorities, including women, aboriginal peoples, persons with disabilities or members of visible minorities (collectively, the "designated groups") and diverse personal characteristics in the context of a broad variety of other factors it considers appropriate, including skills, experience, knowledge, independence, financial acumen and board dynamics.
-A similar approach is used when identifying executive officer candidates, where the Corporation will look at a broad variety of factors that are selected in light of the applicable role and in consideration of whether the executive team is comprised of individuals with sufficiently diverse backgrounds and a broad range of perspectives.
+A similar approach is used when identifying Executive Officer candidates, where the Corporation will look at a broad variety of factors that are selected in light of the applicable role and in consideration of whether the executive team is comprised of individuals with sufficiently diverse backgrounds and a broad range of perspectives.
 The Corporation believes in promoting diversity through careful consideration of the knowledge, experience, skills and backgrounds of each individual candidate in light of the Corporation's needs.
-Accordingly, the Corporation has not adopted specific diversity targets.
+Accordingly, the Corporation includes diverse candidates in our director recruitment process, but has not adopted specific diversity targets.

-Based on self-identification, designated groups are currently represented as follows amongst the Board and executive officers:
+Based on self-identification, designated groups are currently represented as follows amongst the Board and Executive Officers:

 Board of Directors (1) Executive Officers

 Number % Number %

-Women 3 38% 3 33%
+Women (2) 2 25% 2 25%

 Aboriginal Peoples - - - -

 Peoples with Disabilities - - - -

-Members of Visible Minorities - - 2 22%
+Members of Visible Minorities 1 12.5% 2 25%